yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

-A few posts ago, we discussed what options are and why someone would want to trade options.
-I also briefly went over the intuition behind options pricing and gave an example of pricing in discrete time using binomial trees.
+A few posts ago, we discussed what options are and why investors trade options.
+I also briefly went over the intuition behind arbitrage-free options pricing and gave an example of pricing in discrete time using binomial trees.

-Today, we'll go one step further and looking at a more realistic option pricing model in continuous time using the famous **Black-Scholes model**.
-You can read my previous post on options [here](https://www.funance.lol/blog/51epGWiq1HHy0BLIxpXWQN/options-trading) if you need a refresher.
+Today, we'll go one step further and look at a more realistic option pricing model in continuous time using the famous **Black-Scholes model**.
+You can read my previous post on options [here](https://www.funance.lol/blog/51epGWiq1HHy0BLIxpXWQN/options-trading) if you need a refresher first.

 There will be a healthy amount of math involved so feel free to skip it and focus on the _visualizations_ and insights.

 ## 1 Discrete to Continuous Time

-The price of an options contract is directly based on the underlying stock price.
-So before we can model the price of options, we need a way of modelling the stock price.
+The price of an option contract is directly based on the underlying stock price.
+So before we can model the price of options, we need a way of modeling the stock price.

-In discrete time, stock prices are modelled using binomial trees (a type of random walk) where at each node, the price could either increase by a factor of $u$ or decrease by a factor of $d$.
-Taking the limit as the number of time steps approaches infinity, we get the continuous time equivalent: `Geometric Brownian Motion`, defined as the following `stochastic differential equation (SDE)`:
+In discrete time, stock prices are modeled using binomial trees (a type of random walk) where at each node, the price could either increase by a factor of $u$ or decrease by a factor of $d$.
+Taking the limit of binomial trees as the number of time steps approaches infinity, we get the continuous time equivalent: `Geometric Brownian Motion (GBM)`, defined as the following `stochastic differential equation (SDE)`:

 $$
 dS_t = \mu S_t dt + \sigma S_t dW_t \enspace (1)
 $$

-Where $S_t$ is a time dependent stochastic process (stock price), $\mu$ is the drift term (expected returns), $\sigma$ is the dispersion (volatility), and $dW_t$ is the time derivative of a standard brownian motion:
+Where $S_t$ is a time-dependent stochastic process (stock price), $\mu$ is the drift term (expected returns), $\sigma$ is the dispersion (volatility), and $dW_t$ is the time derivative of a standard Brownian motion:

 $$
 dW_t = Z \sqrt{dt} \enspace (2)